alexandriamw/Responsive-Portfolio/README.md

 GitHub Pages link: https://alexandriamw.github.io/Responsive-Portfolio/

-This website shares a little about me, a form to contact me (not working right now) and a couple of my projects (links work for Psychic Game, Crystals Collector, Trivia Game, and GifTastic).
-Try them out!
+My portfolio shares a little about me, a few of my projects (with links to check them out!) and my contact info.
+You can also view my resume and find my LinkedIn profile.